 Previous studies of CFG underline how this technique can be used to reach a favorable sampling condition where: \begin{itemize} \item Class-related means are more separated from each other, implying a better class separation. \item The variance of sampled examples inside each class is not too small, to avoid loss of sample diversity. \end{itemize} Usually, for a given training dataset, reaching such condition requires a lot of empirical trials, and so far a theoretical criterion is lacking.

-In the following sections we are going to analytically evaluate two different CFG prescriptions, namely: \begin{itemize} \item \textit{Early-high}: $w$ is high at large backward diffusion times, and low near sampling. \item \textit{Early-low}: $w$ is low at large backward diffusion times, and high near sampling. \end{itemize} Our theory suggests that, when $w < 0$, which is a peculiar choice in actual CFG, would imply an opposite trend: a shrinkage of the conditional mean and an expansion of the conditional variance (see Eqs.~\eqref{eq:min} and \eqref{eq:var} from the main text).
-We hence suggest the simple following guidance prescription
+Our theory suggests that, when $w < 0$, which is a peculiar choice in actual CFG, would imply an opposite trend: a shrinkage of the conditional mean and an expansion of the conditional variance (see Eq.~\eqref{eq:min} from the main text).
+We hence suggest the following simple guidance prescription

-that allows to have a contrallable time window where the guidance level can be negative, boosting sample diversity.
+that allows to have a controllable time window where the guidance level can be negative, boosting sample diversity.
 Let us analyze the effect of such prescription under the lens of tour theory, both in the case of \textit{continuous classes} (see Section \ref{sec:cont} and Appendix \ref{app:multi}) and \textit{separated classes} (see Section \ref{sec:mix} and Appendix \ref{app:rem}) .